cocos/cocos-docs/en/editor/publish/publish-web.md

 Browsers tested on mobile devices include: **Safari (iOS)**, **Chrome (Android)**, **QQ Browser (Android)** and **UC Browser (Android)**.

-For WebDesktop with `WEBGPU` option enabled, only specific version of chromium is supported for now.
+When you build Web-Desktop platform with `WEBGPU` option enabled, only certain versions of chromium is supported currently.
-Chromium history version is available [here](https://vikyd.github.io/download-chromium-history-version/#/), the latest version of 105 is well supported.
-You may have a check on the target platform before downloading.
+Chromium history version is available [here](https://vikyd.github.io/download-chromium-history-version/#/), any version greater than 105 should be well supported by Cocos Creator's WebGPU build.
-Runing chromium, type `chrome://flags`, search webgpu, enable `WebGPU Developer Features` and relaunch chromium, then everything is prepared for your journey.
+After chromium is opened, visit `chrome://flags` in the address bar, then enable `WebGPU Developer Features` and reopen chromium, then everything is set for you to try your project rendered with WebGPU.

 ## Retina Settings